psaxton/docker-koehn-diaspora/README.md

 When a new version of Diaspora is released, I run this script twice.
 Once with the `--diaspora-version` flag set to the current version number, and once without, to build `master` and tag `latest`.
 It's about that simple.

+# Vulnerability scan
+Starting with 0.7.9.0, support was added for [MicroScanner](https://github.com/aquasecurity/microscanner), a tool that scans images for vulnerabilities.
+The official images include a report in `/microscanner.html` where you can see the vulnerabilities of the various components installed.